 “Use of secure, computer-generated, time-stamped audit trails to independently record the date and time of operator entries and actions that create, modify, or delete electronic records.”

-The requirements for the use of digital signatures are clearly mapped out in Part 11 and we have dealt with them in detail in a separate blog post.
+The requirements for the use of electronic signatures are famously mapped out in Part 11.

 For medical device developers who are seeking to enter the competitive and lucrative US market, it makes sense to find an electronic Document Management System (eDMS) flexible and powerful enough to cope with the technical demands of 21 CFR Part 11 as you build your quality system.
 It will help to make what could be a nightmarish process of digital compliance quicker and much, more straightforward.